Table of Contents Show

 Image via Flickr by Robotpolisher

-The stately limestone row houses that pepper the affluent Park Slope neighborhood are mostly examples of Renaissance Revival architecture.
-Built between 1880 and 1920, these smooth and subdued structures acted as a counterpoint to the ostentatious Romanesque Revival townhouses.
+The noble limestone row houses that pepper the affluent Park Slope neighborhood are mostly examples of Renaissance Revival architecture.
+Built between 1880 and 1920, these smooth and subdued structures acted as counterpoints to the ostentatious Romanesque Revival townhouses.
 These homes feature symmetrical facades, low-pitched mansard roofs, horizontal stone bands between floors, and simple wreath and garland ornamentation.
 The grand staircase is a signature design element in Renaissance Revival brownstones.

 Brooklyn is currently the fastest growing New York City borough, and the demand for brownstones is driving housing development.
-In the DUMBO (Down Under the Manhattan Bridge Overpass) and Williamsburg areas, developers are building architecturally accurate 19th-century brownstones that combine historical styling with modern condo amenities, which sell before the buildings are even complete.
+In the DUMBO (Down Under the Manhattan Bridge Overpass) and Williamsburg areas, developers build architecturally accurate 19th-century brownstones that combine classic styling with modern condo amenities, which sell before the buildings are complete.
 Whether you’re looking for an original period brownstone or a newly constructed replica, Brooklyn townhouses are smart, in-demand properties.